IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 Many mainframe development teams follow a release-based or iteration-based process to deliver incremental updates to a pre-defined production runtime.

 ## Characteristics of mainline-based development with feature branches

+As mentioned in the [Introduction](introduction.md) our recommended approach scales very well to support the needs of a range of team sizes, freqency and size of changes, and degrees of concurrent working.
 ### Starting simple

 The mainline-based development approach[^3] with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
 Developers work in isolation in *feature* branches to implement changes to the source code, and ideally test the changes in a specific environment.